Table of contents

 #6 Preference confirmation

 Like simplifying decisions, social proof also helps with preference confirmations.
 People make decisions based on what others prefer.
-This confirmation fosters a sense of trust which further reduces the uncertainty in the process of making decisions.
+This confirmation fosters a sense of trust, which further reduces uncertainty in the decision-making process.

-Speaking of the user-experience, social proof takes care of that as well.
+Social proof takes care of the user experience as well.
 When people get personalized recommendations based on their preferences, chances of conversions are through the roof.

 What governs their preferences?
 Social proof.

-Spotify’s weekly playlists does exactly this to you.
-It’s personalized based on your preferences, which is further based on other user’s preferences shown to you.
+Spotify’s weekly playlists do exactly this to you.
+It’s personalized based on your preferences, which are further based on other users' preferences shown to you.

 Contents